bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 <!-- theme:  -->

 ### Note
-> * Files can only be added to digital products via [Control Panel or WebDav](https://support.bigcommerce.com/articles/Public/Creating-Downloadable-Products/#adding-downloadable-product) -- attaching via the API is not supported.
+> Files can only be added to digital products via [control panel or WebDav](https://support.bigcommerce.com/articles/Public/Creating-Downloadable-Products/#adding-downloadable-product) -- attaching via the API is not supported.
 You can also set additional settings such as file description and maximum downloads in the control panel.

 </div>
 </div>
 </div>

-## Pricing precision

-BigCommerce pricing is precise up to `4` decimal places.
-For example:

-* `"$ 10.99999` rounds up to `$ 11`
-* `"$ 10.99994` rounds down to `$ 10.9999`

-Currency display settings allow for more than four decimal places.
-When this is the case, the additional decimal places will display as `0`s.

 ## Adding product images

-Add a product image to a product with a `POST` to `/v3/catalog/products/{{product_id}}/images`.
+To add an image to a product, send a `POST` request to `/v3/catalog/products/{{product_id}}/images`.

 ```http
 POST https://api.bigcommerce.com/stores/{{STORE_HASH}}/v3/catalog/products/{{product_id}}/images